Mike Rashkow

-Early years
+Early life

 Michael Rashkow was born July 18, 1941, in New York City.
 As a child and young man, he grew up in New York and Florida, and he served in the U.S. Air Force as a psychiatric medic.

+Music career

 Rashkow came to the music business without any background or credentials in the industry, having been a golf professional and a golf equipment manufacturer's rep from 1960 through 1965.
 His entree was via the recording studio and he became a recording engineer who worked at Bell Sound Studios, Studio 76, Sounds On Broadway, National Recording and Broadway Recording.
-His first songwriting partner was Mikie Harris, a noted NYC background singer of the 1960s who was later assistant to John Hammond.

-Rashkow and Harris married in 1966 and had two children, Randy and Roger (Duke).
-Though signed as staff writers to Pamco Music, the BMI wing of ABC-Paramount Records, they were not successful as a writing team.
+His first songwriting partner was Mikie Harris (whom he later married), a noted NYC background singer of the 1960s who was later assistant to John Hammond.
+They signed as staff writers to Pamco Music, the BMI wing of ABC-Paramount Records, however they were not successful as a writing team.